devByByron/Introduction-to-Software-Engineering---IBM/README.md

 ---

 ## 👥 Roles in Software Engineering Projects
-- Project Manager / Scrum Master
+- Project Manager / Scrum Master – Oversees planning, timelines, and team coordination; ensures the project follows Agile or chosen methodology.
-- Stakeholders
+- Stakeholders – Individuals or groups (clients, users, executives) who have an interest in the project’s outcome and provide requirements/feedback.
-- System / Software Architect
+- System / Software Architect – Designs the overall structure of the system, choosing technologies, patterns, and ensuring scalability and maintainability.
-- UX Designer
+- UX Designer – Focuses on user research, wireframes, and design to ensure the product is intuitive, accessible, and visually appealing.
-- Software Developer
+- Software Developer – Writes the actual code, implements features, fixes bugs, and collaborates on solutions with the team.
-- QA / Tester
+- QA / Tester – Validates that the software meets requirements by running manual and automated tests; ensures quality and reliability.
-- SRE / Ops Engineer
+- SRE / Ops Engineer – Manages infrastructure, deployment, and system reliability; monitors performance and handles incident response.
-- Product Manager / Owner
+- Product Manager / Owner – Defines the product vision, prioritizes features, manages the backlog, and aligns the team with business goals.
-- Technical Writer
+- Technical Writer – Creates clear documentation such as user guides, API docs, and process manuals to support developers and end-users.

 ---